Shlomik, Pymetrics Test specialist at JobTestPrep.

 The Pymetrics games are easy to operate, as they are simple games with simple instructions.
 The hard part is understanding how to behave in each game.
-You will face numerous decisions, every one of them will have an effect on your personality profile.
-Deciding what action to take is a difficult task, that requires you to understand what stands behind each game.
+You will face numerous decisions, and every one of them will have an effect on your personality profile.
+Deciding what action to take is not easy, and requires understanding what stands behind each game.

-And even if you do know what the psychological logic behind each game is, how can you be sure what your employer is looking for exactly?
-How are candidates being rejected?
-On what basis?
+Even if you do know what the psychological logic behind each game is, how can you be sure what your employer is looking for exactly? and on what basis are candidates being rejected?

 This is not only hard but extremely frustrating.
 The first step is to know the games and what each game measures.